Which city is cheaper, Barcelona or Kuala Lumpur?

 People visit Kuala Lumpur because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

-In Barcelona, many people enjoy the nightlife and live music that this laid-back big city offers.
+In Barcelona, many people enjoy the nightlife and live music that this high energy big city offers.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

 Kuala Lumpur is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.